wp-statistics/wp-statistics/readme.txt

 = 8.0 =
 * PHP 5.3 is now required for WP Statistics!
 DO NOT UPGRADE TO 8.0 IF YOU ARE RUNNING AN OLDER VERSION!
 * BACKUP YOUR DATABASE BEFORE INSTALLING!
 This release alters the table structure of the database.
+* Support for old format substitution codes in the statistics reports has been removed, the upgrade now converts them to short codes but you should verify the report content after upgrading.

 == Changelog ==
 = 8.0 =